davidcreativeuk/nidirect-prototypeForm/userGuide.md

 ### Step 2: make a copy of the HTML template files

-1. In a HTML editor, open your copy of the **nidirect-prototypeForm** folder on your computer.
+1. Open your copy of the **nidirect-prototypeForm** folder on your computer.

 2. Make a copy of the following HTML template files:
     *   checkPage.html